GDjkhp/ama-facial-recognition/README.md

 <div align="center">

-<h1>AMA Facial Recognition: Digital Records-logs Management System</h1>
+# AMA Facial Recognition: Digital Records-logs Management System
 A Thesis Presented to the Faculty of AMA Computer College Lucena Campus, Lucena City
 <br>
 In Partial Fulfilment of the Requirements for the Degree Bachelor of Science in Computer Science